mauriciofmar3/mauriciofmar3.github.com/_posts/2014-02-28-better-pathfinding.md

 I downloaded the jump connection data [helpfully provided](http://files.magicaltux.net/eveonline/) by MagicalTux - the [official data](http://community.eveonline.com/community/fansites/toolkit/) comes in a most unhelpful binary MSSQL format - and put it in [a CSV file](https://gist.github.com/briangordon/8fa812fecccad11e1f17) for easy parsing.

 My complete EVE pathfinder implementation can be found [here](https://gist.github.com/briangordon/9330167).
-It only requires O(n^2) space, which is nice.
+It doesn't require any extra space (asymptotically) to construct the index, which is nice.
 This is the core of the code where almost 100% of the running time is spent:

 ``` cpp
 // Floyd's algorithm